x5a/hipproblems/lessenger/README.md

 # Hipmunk Lessenger Coding Challenge

 Hello Hipmunk is built on a chatbot engine that handles conversational interactions.
-It manages the complexity of natural langage and controls the lifecycle of a user.
+It manages the complexity of natural langage and controls the lifecycle of a user's interaction with the chatbot

-Your challenge is to build a chatbot engine on the Hipmunk Lessenger messaging platform that exposes several features.
+Your challenge is to build a chatbot engine on the Hipmunk Lessenger messaging platform that implements several features described below.
 Keep it simple - you don't necessarily need to use any sopisticated NLP or NLU solutions to solve this problem.
 Feel free to take liberties with the responses - it's not a requirement to exactly match our example responses.

-Your challenge is to build a chatbot engine on the Hipmunk Lessenger messaging platform that exposes several features.
-Keep it simple - you don't necessarily need to use any sopisticated NLP or NLU solutions to solve this problem.
-Feel free to take liberties with the responses - it's not a requirement to exactly match our example responses.
+You can reach the Hipmunk Lessenger UI here: [Lessenger UI](https://www.hipmunk.com/jobs/hello/lessenger)

-You can reach the Hipmunk Lessenger UI here: [Lessenger UI](https://www.hipmunk.com/jobs/hello/lessenger) Documentation for the Hipmunk Lessenger Platform can be found here: [API Docs](api.md)
+Documentation for the Hipmunk Lessenger Platform can be found here: [API Docs](api.md)

 # Welcome Message